AfricasVoices/RapidProTools/README.md

 1. Choose the `Settings Gear -> Add Channel`
 1. Select the type of channel you'd like to configure, and follow the onscreen instructions.
    For further support refer to the [RapidPro Documentation](http://docs.rapidpro.io/#topic_11).
-   For interacting via the command line, a very simple tool is provided.
-Refer to the next section for instructions.
+   For interacting via the command line, a simple tool is provided with this repository.
+   See [Command Line Channel](#command-line-channel) for instructions on how to set up this channel.
 1. Send your trigger message to the flow.
 If this is the provided sample, send the message "camelid".

 ### Command Line Channel